gpx-tracks/gpx-tracks.github.io/README.md

 # gpx-tracks.github.io
-The goal is a collection of worldwide tracks / routes in the field of hiking
+The goal is a collection of worldwide tracks / routes for hiking